Engee documentation

 6

-You can also determine how many characters are in each element of the string array.
-If we put a dot in front of the parentheses.
-This will mean that we are accessing an array element and applying the function length() to it.
+You can also specify the number of characters in each element of the string array.
+If you put a period before the parentheses.
+This will mean that we access an element of the array and apply a function to it. length().

 In [ ]: